Customer focus, people skills and the ability to successfully multi-task are essential in the world of retail management

 Retail managers are responsible for the day-to-day running of stores or departments.
 The aim of any retail manager is to maximise profits while minimising costs.

-Retail managers ensure promotions are run accurately and to the company's standards.
-They make sure that staff are all working towards the target for the day and that excellent customer care standards are met at all times.
+You'll ensure promotions are run accurately and to the company's standards and make sure that staff are all working towards the target for the day.
+It's also your job to ensure that excellent customer care standards are met at all times.

 Depending on the size of the store, and company structure, retail managers may also be required to deal with: